ian-gla/code-club/session1/hard/GADERYPOLUKI-cypher-vol3.md

 ```
 ## Task

 Our scouts had party yesterday and they had too much milk and cookies.
-As the result all of them forgot the key.
-Your task is to help scouts to find the key that they used for encryption by writing a `find_the_key()` function.
+As a result all of them forgot the key.
+Your task is to help the scouts find the key they used for encryption by writing a `find_the_key()` function.
 Fortunately they have some messages that are already encoded.

-The function `find_the_key()` accepts two lists as parameters, `messages` and `secrets`.
+The function `find_the_key()` should accept two lists as parameters: `messages` and `secrets`.
-The `messages` list consists of strings of lowercase characters and whitespace characters.
-The strings on the messages array are the scout's messages before encryption.
+The strings on the `messages` list are the scout's messages before encryption, consisting of strings of lowercase characters and whitespace characters.
-The `secrets` list consists of strings of lowercase characters and whitespace characters.
-The strings on the secrets array are the scout's messages after encryption.
+The strings on the `secrets` list are the scout's messages after encryption, also consisting of strings of lowercase characters and whitespace characters.

 The function should return a string consisting of lowercase characters only.
 The pairs of substitution should be ordered by the first letter of substitution.
 The letters in each pair should be in alphabetic order.
 For example: